 Attach your safe to a bulky or immovable object, and even the most experienced thieves will think twice about trying to remove it.

 Some safes are adapted to make it easier to secure them to a cable or chain.
-The Titan Gun Safe Pistol Vault, for instance, has a small pin at the back that’s secured inside the safe.
+For instance, the Titan Gun Safe Pistol Vault has a small pin at the back that’s secured inside the safe.
 The custom-made Titan Cable Lock fits onto this, securely attaching your safe to a 5/16 inch-thick cable.

-Wrap the other end of the cable around a beam, pillar, or similarly permanent structure, and your safe will be, well, safe, I guess.
+Wrap the other end of the cable around a beam, pillar, or similarly permanent structure, and your safe will be, well, safe.

 #4 Glue Your Safe to the Floor

-This is a simple alternative to using bolts and, if you select the most appropriate type of glue, could be just as effective.
+This is a simple alternative to using bolts and could be just as effective if you select the most appropriate type of glue.

-A high-strength polymer is the best, although the exact type will depend on what kind of surface the safe needs to adhere to, a heavy-duty construction adhesive, like the one from Gorilla, will work well with most materials.
+A high-strength polymer is the best, although the exact type depends on the surface the safe needs to adhere to.
+A heavy-duty construction adhesive, like the one from Gorilla, will work well with most materials.

 Then, follow these steps: